-Extensive research documents poor coordination of the standard 802.11 DCF for jointly providing efficiency and fairness, and suggests ways to improve it.
-Some proposals take a cleanslate approach to redesign CSMA.
-In the theory community, achieving optimal performance (throughout and/or fairness) in CSMA can sometimes be proved under idealized assumptions such as no collision or perfect synchronization.
+Extensive research documents inefficiency and unfairness of the standard 802.11 DCF and suggests ways to improve it.
+Some proposals take a clean-slate approach to redesign CSMA.
+For some of them, optimality in performance can sometimes be proved under idealized assumptions such as no collision or perfect synchronization.
 Other solutions are constrained to operate over legacy 802.11 hardware with only a device driver update, but their performance improvements are often marginal.
-Among prior works to improve 802.11 DCF is the seemingly conflicting pair of random access philosophies: In face of collisions, should transmitters become more aggressive given that the supply of service rate may become lower than the demand (as in the recently developed theory of Optimal CSMA (oCSMA), e.g., [1]-[5])?
-Or should they become less aggressive given that collisions signal a contentious RF environment (as in a typical exponential backoff in 802.11 DCF)?
+Among prior methods to improve 802.11 DCF is the seemingly conflicting pair of random access philosophies: in face of collisions, should transmitters become more aggressive given that the supply of service rate may become lower than the demand (as in the recently developed theory of Optimal CSMA